-At any rate, in the interim I’ve received an overwhelming number of requests from DIY paint enthusiasts asking what it really takes to go from rusty “barn find” to a beautiful painted vehicle.
-So what better topic for my next blog post than the painting portion of vintage auto restoration?
+Over the years I’ve received an overwhelming number of requests from DIY paint enthusiasts asking what it really takes to a classic car from a rusty “barn find” to a perfect paint job.

 This is the first step I take on every restoration I perform, and if I can’t find the car in a particular color that I like, I print the photos out in black and white.